invertase/react-native-firebase-docs/docs/notifications/receiving-notifications.md

 A notification will trigger one of two listeners depending on the state of your application:

 - `onNotificationDisplayed` - Triggered when a particular notification has been displayed
-- `onNotificationReceived` - Triggered when a particular notification has been received
+- `onNotification` - Triggered when a particular notification has been received

 ```js
 // Optional: Flow type